jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Bucket/PUT-Bucket-Notification-2.md

 Name|prefix or suffix, i.e., used for filtering one or multiple objects according to object key name.
 The maximum length is 1,022 bytes both for prefix and suffix. <br>Type: String<br>Ancestor: FilterRule<br>Valid values: prefix or suffix|No
 Value|Specify the prefix or suffix of object key name to be filtered.
 Type: String<br>Ancestor: FilterRule|No CloudFunction|Function ID to be triggered.
 Call Function Service when specified event occurs. <br>Type: String<br>Ancestor: CloudFunctionConfiguration|No
-CloudFunctionConfiguratio|CloudFunction triggering rules. <br>Type: Container<br>Children: An Id,Filter, CloudFunction, and one, or more Event.<br>Ancestor: NotificationConfiguration|No
+CloudFunctionConfiguration|CloudFunction triggering rules. <br>Type: Container<br>Children: An Id,Filter, CloudFunction, and one, or more Event.<br>Ancestor: NotificationConfiguration|No

 ## Response
 ### Response Header